Aggregate Operator: Count By Using Group Key

 Configure the Button Component

 Now, you'll add a Button component to start the whole operation.
-Clicking your button fires your Data Workflow.
-From there, your Data Workflow takes care of the rest by counting the dogs who have the same favorite food.
+Clicking the button fires your Data Workflow, to count the number of dogs who have the same favorite food.

-1. Drag and drop a Button component onto your canvas.
-Place your Button below your Data Workflow.
+1. Drag and drop a Button component Icon Button component onto your canvas, placing it below the Data Workflow component.

 6. Click Save.